utdata/rwd-mastery-assignments/ed-gifted-students/rubric-wb.md

 - A very short "story" that outlines the answers to the questions posed above. i.e., sentences that explain your findings, written as a short news story/data drop.
 Three sentences as the most.
 - Share your Workbench project with my email and submit the private link as a comment in the assignment.

 [^1]: There are some campus numbers in the gifted data that have no match in the directory data.
 By using Inner join, we can exclude those schools.
-If we were doing this for publication, we would want to understand which schools those are and track them down.
+If we were doing this for publication, we would want to understand which schools don't match and track them down.
 There are 89 such schools in the 2018 data.